Trahiega/the-dukes-game1/docs/Session Notes/Session-6.md

 - 16 crossbow bolts to Eachann

-The knights say they don't pay for or hire mercenaries, but the royal messenger offers us payment of 2 horses if we will join htem on the way to Winterfield to deliver his message to Lady Aliyah
+The knights say they don't pay for or hire mercenaries, but the royal messenger offers us payment of 2 horses if we will join htem on the way to Winterfield to deliver his message to [[Lady-Aliyah|Lady Aliyah]]
  - 1 brown mare
  - 1 black & white stallion